Previous dayApril 29, 2026Next day

 10.0 km---✓ ReviewedUSGS →

-April 29, 2026 brought a magnitude 3.1 earthquake 152 km S of False Pass, Alaska, logged at 22:31 UTC.
+The USGS recorded this magnitude 3.1 earthquake 152 km S of False Pass, Alaska at 22:31 UTC on April 29, 2026.
 This was a shallow crustal earthquake, focused at 10.0 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 53.482°, -163.386°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 53.482°N, -163.386°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-29